Authentication and authorization basics

 This article provides an overview of the Microsoft identity platform, access tokens, and how your app can get access tokens.
 For more information about the Microsoft identity platform, see What is the Microsoft identity platform?.
 If you know how to integrate an app with the Microsoft identity platform to get tokens, see information and samples specific to Microsoft Graph in the next steps section.

-Before your app can get a token from the Microsoft identity platform, it must be registered in the Azure portal.
+Before your app can get an access token from the Microsoft identity platform, it must be registered in the Microsoft Entra admin center.
 Registration integrates your app with the Microsoft identity platform and establishes the information that it uses to get tokens, including:

 - Application ID: A unique identifier assigned by the Microsoft identity platform.

-- Redirect URI/URL: One or more endpoints at which your app will receive responses from the Microsoft identity platform.
+- Redirect URI/URL: One or more endpoints at which your app receives responses from the Microsoft identity platform.
 (For native and mobile apps, the URI is assigned by the Microsoft identity platform.)

-- Client secret: A password or a public/private key pair that your app uses to authenticate with the Microsoft identity platform.
-(Not needed for native or mobile apps.)
+- Client secret: A password that your app uses to authenticate with the Microsoft identity platform.
+You can optionally use a certificate or a federated identity credential.
+This property isn't required for public clients like native, mobile and single page applications.

 Microsoft Graph permissions